ideckia/ideckia/README.md

 ### Dialogs

-The actions have access to the server dialog system.
-This system interface is defined in the [API](https://github.com/ideckia/ideckia_api/blob/develop/api/dialog/IDialog.hx).
+The actions have access to the core dialog system.
+This system interface is defined in the [API](https://github.com/ideckia/ideckia_api/blob/main/api/dialog/IDialog.hx).
 An implementation based on [clialogs](https://github.com/ideckia/clialogs) is provided in the basic package of ideckia from [here](https://github.com/ideckia/dialogs-clialogs).
 This implementation is stored in `dialogs` folder next to the executable, where the application will look for it.
 It can be customized as you want, you can even create a new one.

 ### Media player

-The actions have access to the server media player.
-This media player interface is defined in the [API](https://github.com/ideckia/ideckia_api/blob/develop/api/media/IMediaPlayer.hx).
+The actions have access to the core media player.
+This media player interface is defined in the [API](https://github.com/ideckia/ideckia_api/blob/main/api/media/IMediaPlayer.hx).
 An implementation is provided in the basic package of ideckia from [here](https://github.com/ideckia/mediaplayer-rust).
 This implementation is stored in `media` folder next to the executable, where the application will look for it.
 It can be customized as you want, you can even create a new one.

 ## Actions

 Actions sources are available in the `actions` folder usually (configurable via `app.props` file next to the executable).
 Every action is defined in it's own folder and an `index.js` file in it.

-This `index.js` file must have [this structure](https://github.com/ideckia/ideckia_api#action-structure) to be called from the server when loaded and executed
+This `index.js` file must have [this structure](https://github.com/ideckia/ideckia_api#action-structure) to be called from the core when loaded and executed

 ```
 |-- ideckia